TE-YoshinoriOota/Spresense_fftanalyzer_sample/README.md

 # Spresense FFT Analyzer sample

 # Software Structure of this sample
 This sample code uses 2 core.
 Maincore takes in charge of Signal Processing, Subcore-1 takes in charge of Visualization.
 To make the software understand easily and simply, these programs are made by Spresense Arduino Library.
-So you can remake them very easily.
+So you can remake them easy for your purpose.
 Here are the major specifications of this sample.

 ## Major functions of this sample